Killiankuppens/expense-analyzer-docs/Features/Overview.md

  - Upload a ZIP/RAR/Compressed file with multiple expense sheets in CSV
  - Add more file support
  - List, download and delete precedent files
+ - Allow the user to configure the column used for data selection

 # Containerization
 - Should host the db